 By the Kansas City, the flight was as smooth as butter all the way to Chicago.
 There we had to wait for a gate to open, which caused more delay.
 When I got out of the plane, TVs with departing times said that the flight to London is already finishing boarding and getting ready to leave.
 I started sprinting to the other side of the airport.
 As the Chicago's international airport has a respectable size, running through it with my backpacks was quite a task.
 When I got there, the gate already closed but the plane was still docked.
 A bit of a chat, and I got in!!

 However, they told me that there's no way to get my check-in luggage.
 Also, the AA employee screwed up, because 21C is, damnit, a row after the emergency exit.
-So I got to look at all that 4-5ft tall people spreading all over while me, 6'6", I got crumbled in a room designated by a small guy with a big sense of humor.
-We were prepared for departure, but had to wait for a runway to clear.
-Once back in the air, sunset created an awesome light.
+So I got to look at all that 4-5ft tall people spreading all over while me, 6'6", I got crumbled in a room designated by a small guy with a great sense of humor.
+We were prepared for departure but had to wait for a runway to clear.
+Once back in the air, sunset created an exceptional light.